pim-t/BusPayment/readme.md

 If running from IDE (such as IntelliJ)
 1. Add input file at BusPayment/inputs/input.csv
 2. Run application file.
-3. Check output in output.csv
+3. Check output in trips.csv

 ## Test Cases